JelleBouma/cvox/README.md

 The Magicavoxel .vox file format is a RIFF-like file format used by multiple voxel programs used to store voxel models.

 The .cvox file format is based on .vox but losslessly compressed to be much smaller (see the Compression section).
-For a technical specification of the .cvox file format please see "file format.txt".
+For a technical specification of the .cvox file format please see "cvox v1.txt".
 In this readme I will give a general outline of the ideas and improvements behind .cvox.
 Some of the ideas of this file format were already thought of by Xless-Qu-dev in this github issue thread: https://github.com/ephtracy/voxel-model/issues/52